EliAndrewC/l7r/setting/l7r.md

 Haruto is the eldest son of Ikoma Yuan, the Deputy Minister of War for the entire Ikoma Family.
 Yuan was born into the Ryusei domain of the Mirumoto Family of the Dragon Clan, but he was exiled as the result of an internal political dispute within his own Isa lineage, after his blood feud with the wicked Shinjo no Natsune Jo escalated into a full-blown war.

 Yuan is himself a courtier, and was the Minister of Revenue for the Yokohama province in the Ryusei domain, before honor demanded that he call out Jo, the wicked Provincial Minister of Justice from the neighboring Unicorn Clan domain, who had been sheltering bandits and other criminals.
-With his blood feud he was able to take the life of the Chancellor of the Atsue lineage, Jo's cousin, in a plot which embroiled the Lion clan into his efforts and forged an alliance which ultimately led to the Lion / Unicorn war.
+With his blood feud he was able to take the life of the Chancellor of the Atsue lineage, Jo's cousin, in a plot which embroiled the Lion Clan into his efforts and forged an alliance which ultimately led to the Lion / Unicorn war.

 After his exile from his home domain, he swore fealty to Ikoma Tsanuri, and was appointed Deputy Minister of War after the Battle of Dark Edge Village claimed the lives of the previous Deputy Minister, Minister, and many others who were born into the noble lineages of the Ikoma who might have replaced them.
 Yuan is sensitive to the Lion's value of martial prowess, and as a courtier he has ensured that his eldest son Haruto has not only trained as a bushi, but has been sent on a warrior's pilgrimage to train in Toshi Ranbo, and seek Bishamon's wisdom and strength in the Temple and through its many relics.